nkrot/android-studies/RSSReader/README.md

     As a result, RSSDownloaderTask will be unaware of UI and will be able to work with Fragment as well.

     TODO: I dont like how rssCache is shared between MainActivity and RSSDownloadTask. what could an alternative be?

+    Solution: let class RSSCache be singleton and access it directly instead of getRSSCache() create the instance of RSSCache in Application.onCreate()

 14. Switch to using the package from here: http://code.google.com/p/android-imagedownloader/

+15. replace fill_parent with match_parent

+16. do not recreate BitmapDownloaderTask tasks! one is enough to download all images

+17. for better code structuring, move all table column names into an interface that will contain but these names

 Homework #4 -- basic functionality of RSSFeed
 ===========